kma0613/cs50x-pset6/README.md

 NULL otherwise.

-Odds are you’ll find functions like strcasecmp, strcpy, and/or strrchr of help!

 ## parse
 Complete the implementation of parse in such a way that the function parses (i.e., iterates over) line, extracting its absolute-path and query and storing them at abs_path and query, respectively.

 Here’s how.